35ajstern/simple_academic_website/pages/teaching.md

 <li><b>Courtney Rauchman</b> is in her fourth year of undergraduate studies at UC Berkeley, majoring in Data Science.
 Her research is in statistical and population genetics.
 She received a $5,000 SURF award for her to continue research in the lab during Summer 2019! </li>

 <li><b>Yulin Zhang</b> is a senior at Sun Yat-sen University in Guangzhou, China.
-Yulin studies the dynamics of genetic rescue and its effects on local adaptations.</li>
+Yulin studies the dynamics of genetic rescue and its effects on local adaptations.
+She is starting her PhD in Computational Biology at UC Berkeley in Fall 2021.
+Go Yulin!!</li>

 </ul>